 Page Numbers: 288

 Our school (an alternative choice school) is slowly becoming an oasis for transgendered and questioning students who are struggling at the larger high schools.
 Because of this, I am actively trying to increase the amount of LGBTQIA literature in my classroom library.

 I also want to be familiar myself so I can make recommendations to students.
 I got this title from a colleague and I can’t wait to get my hands on more books for my students who are struggling with their identity.

 What makes this literature lit?

-When I started this book, I wasn’t really into it.
+When I started I Am J, I wasn’t really into it.
 The main character J hates himself so much.
 He’s negative and self-defeating and it’s hard to be in someone’s head like that for very long.
 However, as J comes to realize, acknowledge, and accept his identity as a trans man, the book becomes more enjoyable and pleasurable to read.

 I think this effect is pretty masterful on the part of the author.
 Regardless of how we the reader identify, we are pulled along through J’s transformation: his denial, his self-hate, his transformation, and finally his self-acceptance, and we ride the emotional roller coaster that comes with J’s journey.
 By the end of the novel, I felt lighter myself as J finds his community and himself.